TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 \end{bmatrix},
 $$

-by back substitution.
+with back substitution.
 This gives the solution

 $$
 \begin{bmatrix}